 However, the better beaches are not those close to the old town but those in the neighborhood of Babin Kuk and Lapad.

-I personally would divide my visit to Croatia in a sightseeing part and a relaxing beach part.
+I personally would divide my visit to Croatia into a sightseeing part and a relaxing beach part.
 And the latter would take place e. g. on one of the islands and not on a city beach.

-If, of course, you have only a very limited amount of time, the beaches at the Lapad bay are an option.
+If, of course, you have only a very limited amount of time, the beaches at Lapad bay are an option.